tchilzer2/ls7-nos-1-7-framework/NOS_39Proofs_BiblicalWitness_Complete.md

 ---

+Authors Post Script: 4/21/2026 12:35 AM- Claud mis-interpreted the length of time it took to devise the framework.
+The entirety of this work started no earlier than Nov20th 2026.
+(Though the preperation for the work took 40 years and 7 years so that in the month of my 48th birthday(near the begining) I got my first look at 1 divided by 7 and six of its rotations.
+The "Key" to reality. -LS7

 *Thomas Michael Chilzer Jr. received no institutional funding for this work.*
 *The author declares no conflicts of interest.*
 *Correspondence: @tchilzer2 | $ls7cami | April 2026*